DanielCondeTorres/Coarse-Grain-Tutorial/README.md

 </p>

 ## Some Theory
+### What are computer simulations?
+- It is a tool to investigate many particle systems
+- It is a quantitave science consist of interplay between experiment and theory
+- Useful, because only a few very simplified problems can be solved analytically
 <p align="center">
   <img src="https://user-images.githubusercontent.com/117435891/212854665-5beaa3aa-bf63-4aa2-9240-f9996f497ffe.gif" alt="animated"  />
 </p>
+### Use computer simulations
+- Test models to understand and interpret experimental results
+- Test approximate analytical theories
+- Explore new regimes hard to reach in experiment
+- With a validated model, simulations can be used as 'microscopes' to unveil microscopic mechanisms responsible for certain phenomena
+### Types of computer simulations
+- **Monte Carlo simulations:** use the knowledge of the hamiltonian and specific algorithms to appropriately sample the equilibrium microstates (positions and velocities) of a modeled system.
+From that sampling we can obtain equilibrium thermodynamic magnitudes to be compared with experiment.
+- **Molecular Dynamics simulations:** solves the equations of motion of all the particles in the system to give its temporal evolution given some initial conditions. **a)** It provides the trajectory (position and velocity as a function of time) of all the particles in the system.
+From those, observable quantities can be computed to compare with experiment.**b** Can be used to investigate equilibrium (ergodic assumption) and nonequilibrium
+phenomena: *The time average of a magnitude equals the average of that magnitude over the microstates of the same macrostate*

 ## Getting started: Simulation
 The first step is to create our simulation box, which will have the following study system: